grimme-lab/xtb_docs/source/xcontrol.rst

 You can be more precise on the radius by giving the value in Bohr instead of ``auto``.
-The automatically determined radius is based on the largest distance in the structure plus some offset.
+The automatically determined radius is based on the largest interatomic distance in the structure plus some offset.
 The logfermi potential is best suited for confinements, but not yet the default potential.